-With over 20 experienced urologist and oncologist office locations in Kansas and Missouri, the doctors at KCUC proudly offer diagnosis and testicular cancer treatment in Kansas City, Overland Park, Emporia, Leavenworth, Clinton, Liberty, Olathe, Harrisonville, Lee’s Summit, Independence, MO, and the entire KC metro area.
+With over 20 experienced urologist and oncologist office locations in Kansas and Missouri, the doctors at KCUC proudly offer diagnosis and testicular cancer treatment in Kansas City, Overland Park, Emporia, Leavenworth, Merriam, Clinton, Lexington, Paola, Liberty, Olathe, Harrisonville, Lee’s Summit, Independence, MO, and the entire KC metro area.

 While the cause of testicular cancer is not known, the following conditions are associated with increased risk.

-- Age — young men aged 15 to 35 are at highest risk
+- Age — young men aged 15 to 35 are at the highest risk

 - An undescended testicle, called cryptorchidism

 - Klinefelter’s Syndrome, where an extra X chromosome results in failure of the testicles

 - Family or personal history of testicular cancer

 - Race — Caucasian men are at higher risk